ankitgit01/Satellite-based-property-valuation/README.md

 - Each image is saved using the row `id` as filename
 - A download script is provided to reproduce the dataset locally

 ---

 ## 📊 Model Output

-- Evaluated using:
+- Evaluation : (Late fusion architecture performed the best)
-  - R² Score
+  - R² Score : 0.908
-  - Mean Absolute Error (MAE)
+  - Mean Absolute Error (MAE) : 106296
 - Final model trained on full dataset after validation
+- Grad-CAM was used to visualize which regions of satellite images most influenced the model’s predictions.

 ---